Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 2. House Sparrow

-House sparrows are small, chunky birds with a short black bills.
-The males have darkly striped wings with a grey underside and dark tan and grey heads.
-Females are much lighter, with darkly striped wings and a buff tan overall.
+House sparrows are small, chunky birds with short black bills.
+Males have darkly striped wings with a grey underside and dark tan and grey heads.
+Females are much lighter, with darkly striped wings and a buff tan.

 House sparrows are not native to North America; they originated in the Middle East and spread worldwide.
 Today, they are believed to be the most common bird in the world.
 North America has a population of approximately 540 million house sparrows.

-House sparrows have lived around humans for centuries.
-They are not even found in undisturbed forests or grasslands.
-Instead, they thrive in cities and farmlands.
+House sparrows have lived around humans for centuries, and are not found in undisturbed forests or grasslands, choosing to live in cities and farmlands.

-They can often be seen building a nest in unsuspecting places.
-House sparrow nests are frequently found in the letters of signs, gas-station roofs, and traffic lights.
+House sparrows can often be seen building a nest in unsuspecting places.
+Their nests are frequently found in the letters of signs, gas-station roofs, and traffic lights.
 They live year-round in every state in America and most of Mexico.
-House sparrows thrive alongside humans, which has allowed their numbers to grow to 540 million in North America.

-I was wondering how insects fly.
+Have you ever wondered how insects fly?
 Find out in this article I wrote.

 1. Dark-eyed Junco